ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 # Use gini as the split criterion
 tree.imb <- rpart(cls ~ ., data = hacide.train, parms = list(split = "gini"))
 pred.tree.imb <- predict(tree.imb, newdata = hacide.test)
+accuracy.meas(hacide.test$cls, pred.tree.imb[,2])
+#
+# Call:
+# accuracy.meas(response = hacide.test$cls, predicted = pred.tree.imb[, 2])
+#
+# Examples are labelled as positive when predicted is greater than 0.5
+#
+# precision: 1.000
+# recall: 0.200
+# F: 0.167
 {% endraw %}
 {% endhighlight %}

 Things don't look all that great.
 Although we have a perfect precision (reminder: Precision=TP/(TP+FP)), meaning that we don't have any false positives, our recall is very low (reminder: Recall=TP/(TP+FN), meaning that we have many false negatives.
 So basically, our classifier outputs pretty much always the majority class "0".
+F-metric also is very low.
 And this is the ROC curve which shows how horrible our performance is.

 {% highlight R %}
 {% raw %}